Greenhayes Across the Years

 I lie in bed watching dawn’s rosy fingers light up the house opposite, creeping lower as the hour advances.
 This street is narrow, its houses joined together (‘terraced’) in a continuous chain on both sides.
 You’d think there’d be scant room for the low-slanting rays to penetrate.
 But our house is near the street’s eastern… Continue reading In the thistle field, at dawn

-The other day I was writing about being nineteen and somehow feeling the same way fifty years later.
+Restored to its original form after some unwise revisionism in 2021 The other day I was writing about being nineteen and somehow feeling the same way fifty years later.
 But it was a mysterious feeling because I could not adduce a single instance of nineteenhood to illustrate my point.
-So it is a coincidence that I first discovered Wittgenstein at that age.
-Discovered is hardly the… Continue reading How I Came Across Wittgenstein
+So it is a coincidence that… Continue reading Wittgenstein

 This blessed plot